• Skip to main content

 Your diet can have a great influence on your blood pressure.
 If your body mass index (BMI) is greater than 25, you should plan to lose weight.
 Try to eat more fruits and vegetables, as well as whole grain foods.
 Also limit the high fat foods, including meats.
 Fish is a great source of protein without all the fat that many cuts of beef contain.
 Stay away from fast food and limit alcohol to no more than 2 drinks per day.
 You should also limit the amount of caffeine you consume, restricting coffee to less than 2 cups per day.
 Also, make sure you lower your sodium intake.
 Anything canned, frozen, boxed or processed will tend to have more sodium.
 It is important to read labels, but fresh food is always a better choice.
 Make sure to also avoid foods high in sodium such as olives, soy sauce, Chinese food, bacon, and condiments.
 And put that saltshaker away!

 In addition to diet, exercise will not only help you lose weight, but will help to keep your blood pressure regular.
 The recommendation is for at least 30 minutes of exercise most days of the week.
 If you are not active, start slow.
-Check with your doctor before starting any exercise program, and walking is a great place to start.
+Check with your family medicine provider before starting any exercise program, and walking is a great place to start.
 If you can’t tolerate 30 minutes per day, start with 10 or 15, but increase the time just a little each day until you meet your goal.
 And if you are a smoker, take a look at what that does, and stop smoking.
-Talk to your doctor about this, because there are ways to help you kick the habit.
+Talk to your provider about this, because there are ways to help you kick the habit.

 Finally, even if you are vigilant about your lifestyle, and about taking your medications, there may be times when your blood pressure is high enough to require emergency treatment.
 If you have a blood pressure higher than 180/110, or if you experience chest pain, shortness of breath, numbness, weakness, vision changes, problems speaking, or a severe headache, you should go to the emergency room or call 911.